 Photo by Bernadette Jarrard.

 Two years ago we embarked on an exciting project with curators at the Museum of Fine Arts Boston and Evelyn Vanderhoop (Haida): the weaving of a contemporary Ravenstail robe for the Museum’s collection.
-Vanderhoop–the daughter of renowned weaver Delores Churchill–has spent the last year weaving an exquisite robe for the Museum, and now the time has come to dance it and formally present it to the Museum.
-For our friends and supporters in the Northeast, this is an amazing opportunity to watch a contemporary masterwork being danced, and to witness an historic cultural event!
+Vanderhoop–the daughter of renowned weaver Delores Churchill–has spent the last year weaving an exquisite robe for the Museum, and it was formally danced by Vanderhoop at the MFA in February 2019.
+The ownership and title of the robe was then formally transferred to the Museum.

 The completed Ravenstail Robe with Assistant Curator Jenn Swope (L), Chair of Textile Arts Pamela Parmal (R),